Demystifying Exit Load: What Investors Should Know

 The exit load often represents a portion of the investors’ mutual fund holdings’ Net Asset Value (NAV).
 The remaining amount is credited to the investor’s account after the AMC deducts the exit load from the overall NAV.

-Imagine you invested in a mutual fund with a lock-in period of 1 year and an exit load at 2%.
+Imagine you invested in a mutual fund with a lock-in period of 1 year and an exit load of 2%.
 And you decide to withdraw the amount after 6 months when the fund’s NAV is at Rs.35 at the time of redemption.

 You’d only receive Rs.34.30 as you’d have to pay the exit load penalty of 2% for withdrawing the amount before the investment period is over.
 The exit load will not be applied to the investor’s redemption if they stay invested for the full duration of the mutual fund.